JRMishra/Scientific-Calculator-C-Sharp/README.md

 # Scientific-Calculator-C-Sharp
 A scientific calculator built using C# Windows Forms.
 It also includes the functionality to calculate taxes.

-----> This is a very basic tax calculator built using C# Windows Forms.
+----> This is a very basic Scientific + Tax calculator built using C# Windows Forms.
 It can carry out all basic tasks of a scientific calculator as well.
 Such as sin, cos, tan, power, sqrt, +, - , * , / , Log base 10,
 natural log etc.